If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 Some developer-focused tools and software aren’t available on our shared hosting, so that we can provide a stable, performant hosting platform.
 With a Managed Hosting product, you can market to web developers and designers with confidence.

 It doesn’t end there.
-As there’s more freedom with what you can do on a Managed VPS, you might want to create bespoke packages that include certain software installed, permanent processes in place, or even template websites for the niche that you’re focusing on.
+As there’s more freedom with what you can do on Managed Cloud Hosting, you might want to create bespoke packages that include certain software installed, permanent processes in place, or even template websites for the niche that you’re focusing on.

 For example, you could create a ‘photographers’ package that included all our free photo-related software and a sample of differently-themed websites, where your customer just needs to add content.

-Unmanaged VPS can be promoted to a more technically minded market, who appreciate the freedom it gives them.
+Self-Managed VPS can be promoted to a more technically-minded market, who appreciate the freedom it gives them.
 For web hosting, they can install their choice of control panel, and use whatever security and backup options they wish.

-Where Unmanaged VPS are very different is in all their other potential use cases, beyond web hosting.
+Where Self Managed VPS are very different is in all their other potential use cases, beyond web hosting.

 Presenting your services